-For additional information on Mentoring including publications, funding, and other related resources access the Mentoring Special Feature from the National Criminal Justice References Service.
-To learn more about being a mentor access "Building Relationships: A Guide for New Mentors."
+For additional information on mentoring, including publications, funding, and other related resources, access the Mentoring Special Feature from the National Criminal Justice Reference Service.
+To learn more about being a mentor, access "Building Relationships: A Guide for New Mentors."

 OJJDP Home | About OJJDP | E-News | Topics | Funding | Programs